ThatGuyJacobee/Elite-Bot-Docs/docs/welcomefeature.md

 ## Enabling the Welcome Feature

 By default, the Welcome feature is toggled off.
-Firstly, use the "/welcometoggle" command within your guild returning true to enable (or false to disable).
+Firstly, use the "/toggle welcome" command within your guild returning true to enable (or false to disable).

 An Example of toggling the Welcome feature: